coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

 This guide consists of two main parts:
 1. Creating and training a wide & deep learning model, and exporting it
-2. Containerizing the model and making it available for serving in the cloud
+2. Containerizing the model and serving it locally
+3. Serving it on the cloud

 Throughout this guide, I highly recommend you follow these 2 links:
 - Vitaly Bezgachev's awesome posts, [Part 1](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-1-make-your-model-ready-for-serving-776a14ec3198), [Part 2](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-2-containerize-it-db0ad7ca35a7) and [Part 3](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-3-into-the-cloud-7115ff774bb6)